joon0017/OS-Homework2/README.md

-# Operating System Homework 2 Girhub Repository
+# Operating System Homework 2 Github Repository

 This is the repository for HW2 of Operating System class.